Bleach (Nirvana album): Release and promotion

 The album cover was photographed by Cobain's then-girlfriend Tracy Marander during a concert at the Reko Muse art gallery in Olympia, Washington.
 On February 25, 1989, Nirvana played at venues on the west coast, including the University of Washington.
 The group began its first European tour, a double headliner with the band Tad, at the Riverside venue in Newcastle upon Tyne on October 23, 1989.
 On December 3, they played a "triumphant" set at the London Astoria.
 Christopher Sandford related: "when the style pundits noted Cobain's 'patent lumberjack shirts and ugly fifties geometric-patterned jerseys', seeing an example of 'low-couture chic' they missed the point that flannel shirts and sweaters were everyday dress in the marine climate of the Northwest".
 Cobain took note and said that he never intended to start a fad or act as a role model.

 The album's working title was Too Many Humans.
 It was renamed Bleach after Cobain found an AIDS prevention poster while Nirvana was driving through San Francisco.
 The poster advised heroin addicts to bleach their needles before use, featuring the slogan "Bleach Your Works".
 In Australia, Bleach was released on Waterfront Records and re-issued on various colored covers and colored vinyl prior to 1992.
+The song "Floyd the Barber" received airplay on Seattle radio station KCMU.

 Due to increasing dissatisfaction with Everman over the course of the Bleach tour, Nirvana canceled the last few dates and drove back to Washington.
 No one told Everman he was fired at the time, while Everman later claimed that he actually quit the group.
 Although Sub Pop did not promote Bleach as much as other releases, it was a steady seller for a Sub Pop release.
 However, Cobain was upset by the label's lack of promotion and distribution for the album.

 In April 1992, following the success of Nirvana's second album Nevermind, Sub Pop released a remastered version of Bleach on LP, CD and cassette.
 Geffen Records handled the international release.
 The CD version was packaged in a cardboard foldout case that included a bonus booklet filled with photos of the band from 1987 to 1990.
 For the 20th anniversary of the album, Sub Pop released on November 3, 2009 a deluxe reissue of Bleach featuring a March 2009 remastering from the original tapes by George Marino and a live recording of a 1990 show at Portland, Oregon's Pine Street Theatre.
 Everman is no longer given credit on the album, but can still be seen on the front cover and is given a special thanks in the booklet.